markcmurphy/devdocs-portal/Gift_Certificates.md

 ## Gift Certificates
 Gift Certificates are a record of store credit that can be used to pay for an order when the shopper enters a gift certificate code.

-**Note**
+**Notes**
 <br>

-When a gift certificate is created through the API, no email notification is triggered to the specified recipient.
+- When a gift certificate is created through the API, no email notification is triggered to the specified recipient.
+- Gift Certificates are not tied to the Customer Account associated with the `to_email` of the recipient.
+They are redeemed via the unique code.

 ## Resources
 - [Gift Certificates](https://support.bigcommerce.com/s/article/Gift-Certificates)